Genus Belaria De Saedeleer, 1934

 Diagnosis: Shell hyaline, retort-shaped, with one side fastened to the substrate; shell divided in two compartments, separated by a diaphragm; shell with a neck.
 Shell composed of an organic material without any embedded xenosomes; color usually yellow-brown till dark-brown.
 Nucleus relatively large, globular with a central nucleolus.
 One contractile vacuole.

 One species: Belaria bicorpor

-I found this species twice, one specimen in the Netherlands and one in a small stream in Bretagne, France.
+I found this species three times, two specimens in the Netherlands and one in a small stream in Bretagne, France, all in freshwater.